What NOT to Tell Your Individual or Group Long-Term Disability Insurance Adjustor

 When you’re sick or in pain, a vacation is probably a good idea.
 Disability claims adjusters often look at your vacation from a less straightforward point of view.
 They wonder how you could be disabled and travel in a plane or take a long road trip.
 They consider whether you will be sitting on the beach, swimming, or even walking.
 If so, could you do these things if you were truly disabled?
 They also consider whether you simply made a disability claim to finance your vacation.

 Don’t Share Any Travel Plans, For That Matter

 Even if you’re just visiting family in the next county, don’t discuss it with the insurance adjuster.
 Claim examiners consider everything you do and how it relates to your disability claim.
 While you’re making small talk about seeing your family, they’re often thinking about the logistics: If you can sit in a car or even travel on a bus for a few hours, you can sit, focus, and concentrate at your desk and do your occupation.

 Don’t Talk About Sick Family Members

-Don’t Tell Them That You’ve Suffered for a Long Time
+Don’t Talk About How You’ve Suffered For A Long Time

-Don’t Give Them Details About Your Day-to-Day Activities Unless They are Accurate
+Provide Only Accurate Details About Your Day-to-Day Activities